gnomestack/deno-tasks/README.md

 The current vaults that are supported are: 'dotenv', 'sops', 'keepass'.

-If the secret section exists, but the vault is not specificed, then `keepass` is used as the default vault and is stored under the os equivelant of `${HOME}/.config/fire/default.kdbx`
+If the secret section exists, but the vault section does not exist, then `keepass` is used as the default vault and is stored under the os equivelant of `${HOME}/.config/fire/default.kdbx`